carpentries-incubator/managing-computational-projects/episodes/08-implementation.md

 teaching: 0
 exercises: 0
 questions:
-- "What tools are useful for managing and overseeing projects/data?"
-- "What are best practices for reviewing code?"
-- "How can teams work together on the same code?"
+- "How to manage and oversee tasks and track project progress?"
+- "Why code quality, testing, and communication practices are important to enable collaboration on code?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Demonstrate GitHub Project Board to combine code development with project management."
+- "Discuss the importance of code quality, modular programming, and code testing to enable reusable error-free code."
+- "Encourage researchers to combine code with documentation to communicate their work."
+- "Learn about methods to capture reproducible research environments."
 keypoints:
-- "First key point.
-Brief Answers to questions.
-(FIXME)"
+- "Make group leaders familiar with practices that are crucial for their teams to develop reproducible code."
+- "Encourage researchers to think about code reproducibility through quality check, testing, sharing their code as well as a research environment."
+- "Introduce Continuous Integration for automating the testing process."
 ---

 ## Project Management Tools

 In the previous chapters, we have already discussed practices that enable the effective management of projects.
-We discussed the importance and best practices for setting up shared resources; defining the project's vision, mission and roadmap; managing resources; versioning and tracking progress.
+We discussed the importance and best practices for:
+- setting up shared resources;
+- defining the vision, mission and roadmap of your project;
+- managing data and other research-related resources; and
+- versioning and tracking progress.

 It is important to communicate tasks and responsibilities to different stakeholders of the project.
 However, what is even more important is to allow all members to understand where in the entire project their tasks fit and how they can track the progress of the entire project.
 Project management tools such as Kanban provide a visual overview of the tasks, their status (to do, in progress, done) and the people responsible for them.
-These tasks are visualised on a digital board where different columns can present different statuses, different task groups or priorities.
+These tasks can be visualised on a digital board where different columns can present different statuses, different task groups or priorities.

 Some tools that are popular among research community is [Asana](https://asana.com/), [Trello](https://trello.com/en-GB), [Todoist](https://blog.doist.com/todoist-project-management/) and [Notion](https://www.notion.so/).